argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 ### `Workspace`

-A workspace is a Argilla "space" where users can collaborate, both using the Webapp and the Python client:
+A workspace is a "space" inside your Argilla instance where users can collaborate.
+It is accessible through the UI and the Python client:

 - `Team workspace`: Where one or several users have read/write access.
 - `User workspace`: Every user gets its own user workspace.
 This workspace is the default workspace when users log and load data with the Python client.
 The name of this workspace corresponds to the username.